ACG 150

 B.A.
 History and Archaeology

-Eirini Karamouzi is Associate Professor of Contemporary History and International Relations at Deree – The American College of Greece.
-She is the author of Greece, the EEC and the Cold War: The Second Enlargement (2014) and co-editor of The Balkans in the Cold War (2017).
+Eirini Karamouzi is Professor of Contemporary History at Deree – The American College of Greece and Associate Dean of Research and Innovation at the School of Liberal Arts and Sciences.
+She is also a Senior Research Fellow at the University of Sheffield.
+She is the author of Greece, the EEC and the Cold War: The Second Enlargement (2014), co-editor of The Balkans in the Cold War (2017) and Beyond the Euromissiles: The Global histories of anti-nuclear activism (2024).
 She has held fellowships at EUI, LSE, Yale University, and the University of Tampere.
 She is editor of the Contemporary European History journal and has published extensively on issues relating to the history of European integration, the European Cold War, peace mobilization in Southern Europe, and Balkan cooperation.
 She co-directs an AHRC network grant on global anti-nuclear activism.
-Her current research project deals with the role of tourism and mobility the construction of a Southern European identity.
+Her current research project deals with the role of tourism and mobility in the construction of a Southern European identity.

 Select Publications